SanRenSei/ATOM/docs/Operations.md

 Takes the left operand as an array and passes it into the right operand as a controller, running a for each loop iterating through the array values.

+If the left operand is an integer, it will run a for loop from 0 to that number minus 1, passing in the iterator as the parameter.

 ```
 [3,1,4,1,5] ∀ {🖨*}
 # Prints each of the values in the array (3,1,4,1,5)

+5 ∀ {🖨*}
+# Prints the numbers from 0 to 4
 ```

 # 🔢, i∀, iFOREACH (Indexed for loop)